+91 7682 015 542 info@gexinonline.com

 Plagiarism

-Gexin Publications have a policy of screening for plagiarism and committed to publishing only original material, i.e., material that has neither been published elsewhere, nor is under review elsewhere.
-Manuscripts that are found to have been plagiarized from a manuscript by other authors, whether published or unpublished, will incur plagiarism sanctions.
+Gexin Publications maintains a strict policy of screening for plagiarism and is committed to publishing only original content—material that has neither been published previously nor is under review elsewhere.
+Manuscripts found to contain plagiarized content, whether from published or unpublished sources, will be subject to plagiarism sanctions.

 Citation Manipulation